Cy Young winners, 1st-rounders fill World Series rotations

 Verlander, a 36-year-old right-hander, lost Games 1 and 5 to St. Louis in 2006, then dropped the 2012 opener to San Francisco, giving up a solo home run to Pablo Sandoval in the first and a two-run homer to Kung Fu Panda in a three-run third.

-He wasted a 1-0 lead for Houston in Game 2 two years ago, giving up solo homers to Joc Pederson and Corey Seager and leaving after six innings in a game the Astros won 7-6 in 11 innings.
+He wasted a 1-0 lead for Houston in Game 2 two years ago, giving up solo homers to the Dodgers’ Joc Pederson and Corey Seager and leaving after six innings in a game the Astros won 7-6 in 11 innings.
 He wasted a lead in Game 6, allowing Chris Taylor’s tying double in the sixth followed by Seager’s sacrifice fly in the Dodgers’ 3-1 win.

 “I think you know what to expect out of the nerves and the anxiousness, but it doesn’t make it go away,” Verlander said.

-Stephen Strasburg, a 31-year-old right-hander, has pitched in seven postseason games since 2014 but will be making his World Series debut.
+Strasburg, a 31-year-old right-hander, has pitched in seven postseason games since 2014 but will be making his World Series debut.

 “You’re going to get the butterflies,” he said.
-“Done it enough time that the more you try and settle in, the more it gets.
+“Done it enough times that the more you try and settle in, the more it gets.
 And I think it’s beneficial to just play wherever you’re at.
 You know it’s going to be a storm out there.
 You’re going to weather it.”

 NO REPEAT RECORD